Taylor Mitchell: Aftermath

+Bad Coyote, a documentary film centred in part on Mitchell's death and the wider issue of coyote habitat expanding into Atlantic Canada, was released in 2013.

 In 2022 a study by Stan Gehrt, wildlife ecologist at Ohio State University, was released that revealed the coyotes had been living on a diet of moose rather than their typical diet of smaller animals.
 It was concluded that the unavailability of smaller prey led the coyotes to become accustomed to large targets leading them to see the young woman as a potential food source.

 Taylor Mitchell Legacy Trust

 As a memorial, Mitchell's mother established the Taylor Mitchell Legacy Trust, which has a partnership with the David Suzuki Foundation.
 The trust promotes community outreach for musical/creative expression as well as educating on habitat preservation, the balance between human and wildlife interaction in both natural and urban settings, and safety precautions.